karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 ### GitHub Desktop

-<span class='app'>GitHub Desktop</span> is a desktop GUI for managing files in the repository version manager [GitHub](www.github.com).
+<span class='app'>GitHub Desktop</span> provides GUI for managing files in the repository version manager [GitHub](www.github.com).
 This is were I publish my (Jekyll) blogs, but also the repository of Karttur's GeoImagine Framework.

 At time of setting this system up on Ubuntu 18.04, the default version of <span class='app'>GitHub Desktop</span> (v2.1.0, or 63) is not fully compatible and will not start.
 (Otherwise it can be installed with <span class='terminal'>sudo snap install github-desktop \-\-beta \-\-classic</span>).